Las Vegas Probate, Trust & Estate Litigation

-Our Trust and Estate Litigation Practice Offers Clients a Team of Attorneys Widely Recognized as Being Among the Most Distinguished, Experienced, and Successful Litigators in the Field of Trusts and Estates in Nevada.
+Our Probate, Trust and Estate Litigation Practice Offers Clients a Team of Professionals Widely Recognized as Being Among the Most Distinguished, Experienced, and Successful Litigators in the Field of Trusts and Estates in Nevada.

 Many law firms involved in trust and estate litigation assign these cases to attorneys who are fundamentally estate planners with limited or no experience handling a major contested matter in the probate courts.
 Other firms rely on civil litigators with little or no experience in the field of trusts and estates.
 We are unique because we offer seasoned trial attorneys with many years of experience in Nevada’s probate courts.
-The trial attorneys at LKP have in-depth knowledge of the substantive law and unique procedures applicable to probate and trust disputes.
+The trial attorneys at LKP have in-depth knowledge of the substantive law and unique procedures applicable to probate litigation and trust disputes.
 For this reason, we are often the firm of choice to represent corporate fiduciaries (including large financial institutions), charitable beneficiaries, and individual fiduciaries and beneficiaries in the most significant disputes involving trusts and estates.
-Our experienced attorneys can help with your trust and estate litigation needs.
+Our experienced Las Vegas trust & estate lawyers can help with your lawsuit & litigation needs.

 Some Nevada Courts Use Commissioners Rather Than Judges and Have Special Probate Rules

 It’s important that a lawyer who represents a party in litigation has knowledge of the special procedures used in probate.
 In most counties, the district court handles probate proceedings directly, but in Clark County (Las Vegas) and Washoe County (Reno) the courts have assigned probate commissioners to handle probate cases.
 In both Clark County and Washoe County there are special rules for practice in probate court.